This page has been translated automatically.

 The message contains information about which file has errors and their description (including the number of line).

 Export the shader file to the file and find this code line to figure out what's happen.
-Shader will be exported in a file with the graphic API shader format (.hlsl or .glsl) located relatively to the data folder.
+Shader will be exported in a file with the graphic API shader format (.hlsl) located relatively to the data folder.

 How to create custom shader?#